• Skip to primary navigation

 Reheat small amounts of leftovers in the microwave while still frozen in 2 minute increments until hot.

-If you make this recipe I'd love to see it!
-Tag me on social media with #gritsandgouda or @gritsandgouda.
-Leave a comment below the printable recipe if you have questions or tell me how you liked the recipe.
-Don't forget to rate it 5 stars if you love it!
+Leave a comment below the printable recipe if you have questions or want to tell me how you liked the recipe.
+Don't forget to give the recipe a rating of 5 stars if you love it!

 Want more chicken recipes?